ygauthie/cs171-project-armed-conflicts/Proposal/Updated Feature List.md

 ##Optional Features

-* Estimated number of deaths over time (curve or area plot)
+* Additional curve or area plot showing estimated number of deaths over time

+* Additional encoding of information.
+For instance, the conflict types could be encoded by coloring circles on the map and/or the bars on timeline.
+Additional prototyping is required to figure what would work best...

 * Additional statistics derived from data and displayed

-* Some visual feature focusing on adversarial or allied countries (e.g., pairs of countries that have conflicted with each other the most often)
+* Some visual feature focusing on adversarial or allied countries (e.g., pairs of countries that have conflicted with each other the most often during a given period)